The average cost of car insurance in the UK is now £161 (16%) cheaper compared to 12 months ago.

 How have car insurance prices changed over the past few years?

-The costs of car insurance began to rise during 2019.
-The COVID-19 pandemic helped to keep premiums in check as driving habits began to shift with less cars on the road.
+Car insurance premiums began to rise in 2019.
+The COVID-19 pandemic keep prices in check as fewer drivers took to the road.

 Period | Average car insurance cost |